Sums of squares in Macaulay2

 \section{Sums of squares in ideals}

 Let $I \subset \kk[x_{1},\dots,x_{n}]$ be an ideal.
-Given a bound $2d\in\NN$, consider the problem of finding a nonzero SOS polynomial of degree $\leq \!2d$ in the ideal~$I$.
+Given an even bound $2d$, consider the problem of finding a nonzero sum-of-squares polynomial of degree $\leq \!2d$ in the ideal~$I$.
 If one of the generators of $I$ has degree $\leq \!d$, then the problem is trivial.
 But otherwise the problem can be hard.
 The method \verb|sosInIdeal| can be used to solve it.
-One of the main motivations for this problem is that it reveals information about the \emph{real radical} of the ideal~$I$.
+One of the main motivations for this problem is that it reveals information about the \emph{real radical} of the ideal~$I$, i.e., the vanishing ideal of the real zeros of~$I$.
 Indeed, if $f = \sum \lambda_i f_i^2 \in I$ then each of the factors $f_i$ must lie in the real radical of~$I$.